Changeover from chip card to key file

-The payment details can be hidden during signing of payment orders and DS orders.
-This can be set in the preferences with Display payment details under File transfers and DS.
+The payment details can be hidden during signing of payment orders and EDS orders.
+This can be set in the preferences with Display payment details under File transfers and EDS.
 These preferences can only be set by a user with administrator rights.
 Hence this setting can for example be used to hide details of salary payments from other users.

 Support for account statement information in camt.05x formats